anon-blue/anon.blue/README.txt

         crap! i lost my underwear!
                                                             t he internet isdsdw
-okay what the hell is going on here i dont ebven know what iim rwriting he e hek ohelphelphelphelphelphelphelphelphelphelphelphelphelp here? i'll call you or cal l me please83858484274          ron                                hullo?
+okay what the hell is going on here i dont ebven know what iim rwriting he e hek ohelphelphelpfffffI mean WAKE UP, BEFORE YOU FORGEelp here? i'll call you or cal l me please83858484274          ron                                hullo?
                           D on ot stop playing, freedom is so near, can't you he ar it?